-The FLSA does not require that your employer give you meal breaks or rest breaks from your work, although some states do require rest and meal breaks.
+The FLSA does not require that your employer give you meal breaks or rest breaks from your work, although some state laws require rest and meal breaks.
 Whether or not you must be paid for breaks depends on state law, the length of your break, and what you do with your break time.
 Also, some state laws have different rules for meal and break time for younger workers.

-However, if your employer does give you a rest period of short duration, usually 20 minutes or less, this must be counted as hours worked.
+If your employer does give you a rest period of short duration, usually 20 minutes or less, this must be counted as hours worked.
 If you take a longer break than the amount of time that was authorized, your employer is not required to count this as hours worked.
 To not pay you for unauthorized break time your employer must have expressly and unambiguously told you:

 - that the authorized break may only last for a specific length of time

-Bona fide meal periods (typically 30 minutes or more) generally need not be compensated as work time, as long as you are completely relieved from duty for the purpose of eating regular meals.
-You are not considered relieved from duty if you are required to perform any work duties, whether active or inactive, while eating.
+Bona fide meal periods (typically 30 minutes or more) do not need to be paid, or counted as work time, as long as you are completely relieved from duty for the purpose of eating regular meals.
+You are not considered relieved from duty if you are required to perform any work duties, whether active or inactive while eating.

-- Home To Work Travel: Ordinary home to work travel, where you travel from home before the regular workday and returns to your home at the end of the workday is considered ordinary home to work travel, which is not counted as work time.
+- Home to Work Travel: Ordinary home to work travel, traveling from home before the regular workday and returning home at the end of the workday is not counted as work time.
 You are not entitled to pay for this type of travel.

-- Travel That is All in the Day's Work: The time you spend in travel as part of your principal activity, such as travel from job site to job site during the workday, is work time and must be counted as hours worked.
+- Travel That is All in the Day's Work: The time you spend on travel as part of your regular work, such as travel from job site to job site during the workday, is work time and must be counted as hours worked.

 - Travel Away from Home Community: Travel that keeps you away from home overnight is travel away from home.
-Travel away from home is clearly work time when it cuts across the employee's workday.
-The time is not only hours worked on regular working days during normal working hours but also during corresponding hours on nonworking days.
-However, the Department of Labor will not enforce payment for time spent in travel away from home outside of regular working hours that you spend as a passenger on an airplane, train, boat, bus, or automobile.
+Travel away from home is work time when it is during the employee's regular workday and regular work hours.
+Travel time is also work time during regular work hours on nonworking days.
+However, the Department of Labor will not enforce payment for travel away from home outside of regular working hours that you spend as a passenger on an airplane, train, boat, bus, or automobile.

 18. Is my employer required to pay me for the time I spend attending a seminar away from the office?